Margin-hunting airlines may shed catering units

 In the air, though, times have been tough as several airlines have slashed free food on short-haul flights or followed the low-cost model of selling branded food on board.

-On long-haul flights, food remains important but companies are struggling to keep costs down, particularly as travelers request specific meals such as kosher or halal.
+On long-haul flights, food remains important but companies are struggling to keep costs down, particularly as travellers request specific meals such as kosher or halal.

 "Catering is not as cyclical as the airline business and it is likely that a financial investor could do more on the cost side than a flag carrier because its reputation would not be at stake," Silvia Quandt analyst Stefan Kick said.